Is your Fleet Data actionable or is it information overload?

 If your Fleet GPS solution isn’t translating into significant improvements in fleet operations, you should be talking with a provider who can guide your team through the ins and outs of the data analysis.
-The provider should offer you a gamut of reports on your own fleet’s data and also share comparable data from your region, industry, and vehicles of a similar make-model.
-Another strong plus to have is if your provider has a Marketplace enabling access to many solution apps through their platform.
+The provider should offer you a gamut of customizable reports on your own fleet’s data and also share comparable data from your region, industry, and vehicles of a similar make-model.
+Another strong plus to have is if your provider has a fleet marketplace enabling access to many solution apps through their platform.

 A fleet manager’s new problem of plenty!

-Your fleet manager is going to know every nut and bolt of daily fleet operation – which vehicle did how many miles, how many minutes were spent at which customer’s site, and a lot more.
+Your fleet manager is going to know every nut and bolt of daily fleet operation – which vehicle drove how many miles, how many minutes were spent at which customer’s site, and a lot more.
 You can analyze the year’s data – whether customer data, fleet maintenance data, month-on-month comparison of miles clocked…, then there’s fleet safety data.
-This is information on seat belt usage, aggressive driving behaviours, penalties etc. These are sound reasons why you should consider getting a data specialist into your team.
+This is information on seat belt usage, aggressive driving behaviors, penalties etc. These are sound reasons why you should consider getting a data specialist into your team.
 Or check if your vendor can provide this level of concierge customer service for you.

 On the one hand, it’s wonderful how you can drill down into fleet utilization by vehicle type, and also the kinds of maintenance issues most frequently encountered, and to set dates and conform precisely to schedules for inspections and servicing.
 And on the other, it’s a fact that new users get overwhelmed by this and develop anxieties.